 Do you have a passion for supporting others?

 Volunteer to provide wellness checks for adults under guardianship!

-Guardian Partners is a volunteer-based initiative to meet a growing need in the senior and disabled adult community.
-Our goal is to not only discover and prevent abuse, but also to teach Guardians how to be effective to ensure those who are incapacitated are treated with the utmost care.
-These efforts prevent abuse and increase quality of life for seniors and persons experiencing disabilities.
+Guardian Partners is a volunteer-based nonprofit offering education, resources, and oversight for our disabled and senior community under guardianship.
+Our goal is to not only discover and prevent abuse, but also to teach Guardians how to be effective in ensuring vulnerable Oregonians are treated with respect and the utmost care.

-Volunteer Monitors are at the heart of our mission to keep vulnerable Oregonians safe and thriving.
-You’ll be given training and ongoing support to be successful.
-Once assigned a case, you’ll virtually meet with the Protected Person as well as their Guardian and furnish a report to the Court, identifying any evidence of abuse or neglect as well as any court recommendations.
+Volunteer Case Monitors receive extensive training, including partnership with an experienced Case Monitor, and will be given ongoing support to polish those interview skills.
+Case Monitors will meet with the incapacitated adult and their Guardian, furnish a report to the Court identifying any evidence of abuse or neglect as well as any recommendations.

-- Highly flexible - can be scheduled on your time at your convenience.
+- Volunteering is highly flexible - scheduled on your time at your convenience!

-- Operating in Clackamas, Douglas, Lane, Marion, Multnomah, Tillamook and Yamhill Counties.
+- Operating in Clackamas, Douglas, Jackson, Lane, Marion, Multnomah, Tillamook and Yamhill Counties.

 About GUARDIAN PARTNERS

 10814 NE Halsey St, PORTLAND, OR 97220, US

 Guardian Partners assists the Court in protecting our most vulnerable through monitoring and education.
 These efforts reduce the potential for abuse, neglect, and exploitation of Protected People under guardianship.